 Is your business in a slump?
-A merchant cash advance could be an option if you need cash fast but worry you won’t get approved for a small business loan.
+A merchant cash advance or MCA could be an option if you need cash fast but worry that you won’t get approved for a small business loan.
 They’re easier to get approved for, and you could get cash quickly.

 How Merchant Cash Advances Work

-If you’re approved for an MCA, funds are deposited into your business bank account in a lump sum.
+If you’re approved for an MCA, funds are deposited into your business bank account in a lump-sum payment.
 You’ll generally have two ways to repay what you borrow:

-- Option 1 – The lender will take a percentage of each debit or credit card transaction that hits your account over a three to 36 month period.
-Some lenders opt to withdraw a portion of total daily sales instead.
+- Option 1: The MCA provider will take a percentage of each debit or credit card transaction that hits your account over a three to 36-month period.
+Some lenders opt to withdraw a portion of total daily sales from debit card or credit card transactions instead.

 Merchant cash advance providers also charge a factor fee.
 The factor rate, usually between 1.0 and 1.8, is determined by the level of risk your business poses to the lender and the repayment period.
 To illustrate, if you’re approved for $15,000 with a factoring rate of 1.6, you’ll pay $9,000 in fees.
 But if your company’s credit health is exceptional and you receive a rate of 1.2, the total fees paid will drop down to $3,000.